Jiu-Jitsu for Policing

 damaging optics to the public

-A System That Scales Across Officers
+A System That Works Across the Officer Population

 Police agencies train officers with widely different: